CeMOS-IS/Text3DAug-Augmentation/README.md

 ```
 unzip examples/minimal.zip -d examples/ && rm examples/minimal.zip
 ```

+Example meshes can be downloaded from [here](https://clousi.hs-mannheim.de/index.php/s/4qknpPB6PjPWEg9).
+Generate a pickle file for the meshes using *pickle_file.py*.

+## Adapting to your Data

 You will have to modify either the augmentation or your pipeline.
 For example, OpenPCDet uses a dictionary to move data and uses class strings instead of integers in the ground truth bounding boxes.